Codecademy/docs/content/kotlin/concepts/arrays/terms/forEach/forEach.md

   - 'paths/computer-science'
 ---

 In Kotlin, the **`.forEach()`** method iterates over elements in a collection (Array, List, or Set) and performs the provided action on each element.
-It does not modify the original collection and does not return a new collection, making it useful for operations that have side effects like printing or logging.
+It does not modify the original collection or return a new one, making it useful for operations with side effects like printing or logging.

 ## Syntax